cyberark/conjur/docs/tour.md

 {% include toc.md key='machine-login' %}

 So far, we have performed all the commands while logged in as the "admin" user.
 But, we showed how the server issued a new API key for the host "myapp-01".

 To login as another role, use the CLI command `conjur authn login`.
-When prompted for the password, enter the API key which was printed when you loaded the policy.
+When prompted for the password, enter the API key which was printed when you loaded the policy above.

 {% highlight shell %}
 $ conjur authn login host/myapp-01